johnae/spook/README.md

 find lib spec -type d | spook
 ```

+So basically you're telling spook to watch all files (recursively) in lib and spec.
+This will be done using whatever method
+your OS provides courtesy of libuv.

 To also run a utility (eg. rspec or some other test runner) you provide that via command line arguments, all together:

 ```
 find lib spec -type d | spook bundle exec rspec
 ```

+Actually you must provide a utility today.
+And, there's not much point in watching for changes without doing anything I suppose.

 ## Mapping files to other files